Events

-WMUx hosts a variety of events and training sessions throughout the academic year.
-These sessions are geared toward instructors, graduate assistants, and any others involved in creating learning experiences at Western Michigan University.
+WMUx hosts a variety of events and communities throughout the academic year.
+These opportunities are geared toward instructors, graduate assistants, and any others involved in creating learning experiences at Western Michigan University.
+Can't make it to an event?
+No problem!
+Check out our past event archive, which includes materials shared during the session and/or a session recording.

 AI @ WMU